idemeum/idemeum-docs-vue.github.io/integration-with-hr-system.md

 ![User source](./images/local-source.png)

 ::: warning Advanced settings
 * **Off-boarding frequency** - with this configuration you can choose how often you want idemeum to check for off-boarded employees using local user source.
 Say you delete user manually, and set this interval to 4 hours.
 Every 4 hours idemeum will check for off-boarded user to remove access and de-provision applications.
+* **Email Invites** - Choose to either automatically send invitation email to users as soon as they are added by administrator or manually through user actions on user management tab.
+* **Custom Attrbiutes** - Define additional attributes that can be added to local users.

 :::